omerdemirell/omerdemirell/README.md

 ### Hi there 👋

 # 💫 About Me:
-🔭 I'm interested in React, Solidity<br>⚡ AI and likes and is interested in Blockchain philosophy.
+🔭 I'm interested in React, Solidity.<br>⚡ AI and likes and is interested in Blockchain philosophy.

 ## 🌐 Socials: